We're here to help with all your gazundering worries...

 - Try looking for a ‘chain free’ buyer - a chain just increases the risk, and it may be a case that gazundering runs in the chain- your buyer gets gazundered therefore can’t pay the original price they offered and so they have to gazunder you

-- Make sure you’re on the same page - make sure the buyer has a mortgage offer in place, fill out all relevant paperwork as fast as you can, try set an exchange and completion date ASAP and then everything should move smoothly
+- Make sure you’re on the same page - make sure the buyer has a house repayments offer in place, fill out all relevant paperwork as fast as you can, try set an exchange and completion date ASAP and then everything should move smoothly

 - Do the maths - even if you’ve accepted a good offer, it’s always a good idea to work out what would be the lowest you could accept.
 This way if gazundering happens but the price is still above your ‘lowest point’, you can still accept the offer and move forward